david-millett/glog-backend/README.md

 Next step - I need to create some more apps and edit the ones that already exist!

 With my database plan finalised, made changes to the existing models I had made to accommodate this.
 Then, I created the new ones and made all the required relationships.

+Came against an issue with circular error with serializers, so (check logs for wording) separated them into different folders to prevent this.
+Tested all routes for all apps and populated all fields neede (including reverse populations)